johnnydebris/es-htmlform/README.md

 HtmlForm is a library to build, validate and render HTML(5) forms.
-It aims to follow the HTML specifications as closely as possible, and provide a complete solution to easily build valid forms and validate data both on the server's and the client's side.
+It aims to follow the HTML specifications as closely as possible, and provide a complete solution to easily build valid forms and validate data both on the server and the client.

 ## Example